 AI Literacy Training for New Zealand Organisations

-We design training programmes that close this gap for New Zealand organisations specifically -- covering Privacy Act 2020 obligations, Treaty of Waitangi data governance, Public Service AI Framework requirements, and sector-specific compliance from FMA to the Health Information Privacy Code.
+Our specialist consultants design training programmes that close this gap for New Zealand organisations specifically, covering Privacy Act 2020 obligations, Treaty of Waitangi and Māori data governance, Public Service AI Framework requirements, OECD AI Principles as adopted in the National AI Strategy, and sector-specific compliance from the FMA and RBNZ to the Health Information Privacy Code.
+Every module, case study, and assessment reflects the regulatory landscape and cultural context that matter in this jurisdiction.

-Aotearoa Is Playing Catch-Up on AI Literacy
+Aotearoa Is Playing Catch-Up on Artificial Intelligence Literacy

 The 75% awareness gap in practice:

-• Staff use generative AI daily but cannot explain what Privacy Act 2020 requires when AI processes personal information
+- Staff use generative AI daily but cannot explain what Privacy Act 2020 requires when AI processes personal information

-• Government agencies need Public Service AI Framework compliance but lack internal training capacity to deliver it
+- Government agencies need Public Service AI Framework compliance but lack internal training capacity to deliver it

-• Financial services teams face FMA and RBNZ scrutiny on AI governance but have no structured training on what compliance looks like
+- Financial services teams face FMA and RBNZ scrutiny on AI governance but have no structured training on what compliance looks like

-• Healthcare organisations process sensitive data under HIPC but have not updated staff training for AI-specific privacy risks
+- Healthcare organisations process sensitive data under HIPC but have not updated staff training for AI-specific privacy risks

 Late Strategy, Urgent Need